 A volunteer for more than 15 years, Dennis was the association’s secretary-treasurer in 2011-12, chairman of the association’s Founders Affiliate from 2008 to 2010, and is also a past chairman of its Rochester, N.Y.
 Division.
 In 2010-11, Dennis chaired the association’s Workplace Giving Initiative, and has also been active in engaging employees from leading companies in volunteerism.

-David Bush is treasurer of the American Heart Association for its 2013-14 fiscal year.
+David Bush is treasurer of the American Heart Association for its 2014-15 fiscal year, his second consecutive year in this role.

 Bush is executive vice president of The First, A National Banking Association, in Hattiesburg, Miss.
 As treasurer, he is responsible for the funds and securities of the American Heart Association.

 An association volunteer for more than 20 years, Bush was the 2010-12 chairman of the association’s Greater Southeast Affiliate and has been a member of the national board of directors since 2011.
-He is chairperson of the association’s Corporate Operations Coordinating Committee, a past chairperson of the Emergency Cardiovascular Care Business Management Committee and a past member of the Audit Committee, Budget Review Committee and Investment Committee.
+He is chairperson of the association’s Corporate Operations Coordinating Committee and Budget Review Subcommittee, and a member of the Scientific Publishing Committee.

 Royse’s involvement with the association began in 1997, when he chaired the San Francisco Heart Walk.
 He was recently named the Nonphysician Volunteer of the Year for the association’s 10-state Western States Affiliate.